-7.2.1 Communication Sub-Stack
+6.2.1 Communication Sub-Stack

-The communication sub-stack contains a group of modules that facilitate communication among the different ECUs in a vehicle via automotive communication protocols (CAN, LIN, and FlexRay).
-The structure of the communication sub-stack is depicted in Figure 14.
+The communication sub-stack contains a group of modules that facilitate communication among the different ECUs in a vehicle via automotive communication network (CAN, LIN, FlexRay, and Ethernet).
+The structure of the communication sub-stack is depicted in Figure 10.